karanimwarimu/GEN3/README.md

 ## Features
 - 📂 Upload and save files.
-- to be implemented later : Display data in a grid/table.
+-  DisplayS data in a grid/table.
-- 🔑 Generate unique IDs that include the date.
+- 🔑 Generate unique IDs that uses the current date  and previous id from db .
 - 🗄️ Store all information in SQL Server.

 ---